Skip to content

 What does a high respiratory rate indicate?

-A consistently elevated respiratory rate (above 20 breaths/min for adults) can indicate anxiety, fever, infection, pain, metabolic acidosis, heart failure, or respiratory disease.
-It is one of the earliest vital signs to change when health deteriorates.
+A consistently elevated respiratory rate (above 20 breaths/min for adults) can be associated with anxiety, fever, infection, pain, metabolic acidosis, heart failure, or respiratory disease.
+It is one of the earliest vital signs to change when health deteriorates, which is why a clear rise from your usual baseline is worth attention.

 How is respiratory rate connected to sleep apnea?